 For SRT it only depends on ratio between amount of data to send and amount of actually sent.

-On iOS it supports RTMP, RTSP and SRT.
-On Android Hybrid is supported only for SRT. - Variable FPS can be used as an option, it will reduce bitrate by decreasing FPS in addition to changing the bitrate value.
+• Variable FPS can be used as an option, it will reduce bitrate by decreasing FPS in addition to changing the bitrate value.

 The trigger for start switching to lower bitrate or frame rate is the number of lost packets per certain period of time.